ctadeusa/sdlf-ppb-br/docs/README.md

     Within 5-10 minutes, foundational CloudFormation stacks implementing the SDLF CICD are provisioned in CloudFormation.
 You can follow the progress of this operation in the CloudFormation console.

-3. While the previous step is being deployed, create a cloud9 enviornment, (timeout 4 hrs)
+3. While the previous step is being deployed, create a cloud9 enviornment:

     Using the default settings. (ensure ssm conectivity is selected) Once the step 2 is completed, and the Cloud9 environment is ready, navigate to Cloud9 in the AWS console and open the IDE.

-4. (Min 22) Run the command below in the Cloud9 instance terminal to pull the sdlf-foundations repository.
+4. Run the command below in the Cloud9 instance terminal to pull the sdlf-foundations repository.

     ```sh
     cd ~/environment